burakbdr/Detecting-Manufacturing-Defects/README.md

 - Matplotlib
 - NumPy

 ### Instructions

 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`.
+3. Download the [MVTec dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad) and organize it as per project requirements.
-3. Run the anomaly detection script.
+4. Run the anomaly detection and classification scripts.

 ## Results

-The system successfully identifies anomalies in manufacturing images from the MVTec dataset, providing visualizations of the detected defects.
+The system successfully identifies anomalies in manufacturing images from the MVTec dataset, providing visualizations of the detected defects and categorizing them into different classes based on the dataset categories.

 ## Future Improvements

-- Experimentation with different pre-trained models for improved feature extraction.
+- Experimentation with different classification pre-trained models for improved feature extraction, accuracy in anomaly classification.
 - Fine-tuning the thresholding and anomaly detection parameters for better accuracy.
 - Enhancing the segmentation algorithm for precise anomaly isolation.
+- Integration of multi-modal information for enhanced anomaly detection and classification.
+- Deployment of the model for real-time anomaly detection in manufacturing environments.

 ## Contribution